JoshuaHeathcote1987/Backbone_Package/README.md

 ## About

-This project was created using Laravel, InertiaJS, ReactJS and was created to save the user time when dealing with table data for that specific website.
+This project is a time-saving solution developed using Laravel, InertiaJS, and ReactJS, specifically designed to streamline the management of table data for a particular website.
+Its primary objective is to enhance user efficiency when working with database tables.

-The package is a gui for the table in question table within the database and enables you to create, read, update, and delete.
+This package serves as a user-friendly graphical interface (GUI) for the targeted table within the database.
+It facilitates essential CRUD (Create, Read, Update, Delete) operations, empowering users to seamlessly interact with the data.

-Once the setup is complete you can open back bone by going to '/backbone/table' with in the url, this will bring up a page displaying all the tables within the db you're currently connecting to.
-Clicking any of the tables will present the user with the table as well as its data.
+Upon completing the setup process, users can access the Backbone GUI by navigating to '/backbone/table' within the URL.
+This action triggers the display of a page showcasing all the tables within the currently connected database.
+By clicking on any of these tables, users gain access to the respective table's data, presented in an organized format.

-One import thing to mention is that the column headings can be selected for display, but for this to work the user has to be logged in.

-In the future and will implement a relational system so that the user can implement relationships through the gui.
+Notably, the GUI allows users to selectively choose which column headings they wish to display.
+However, it is important to highlight that this functionality requires users to be logged in for proper operation and security purposes.

+As part of future development, an innovative relational system is planned for implementation.
+This system will empower users to establish and manage relationships directly through the GUI, further enhancing the efficiency and flexibility of the solution.

+Overall, this project leverages the power of Laravel, InertiaJS, and ReactJS to provide an intuitive and efficient means of handling table data within a specified website.
+It offers an accessible GUI, essential CRUD operations, and promises future advancements through the inclusion of a relational system.

 ## Getting Started